 - Medicaid Billing Guidebook - Updated December 2017 - The Guidebook is a high-level overview of Medicaid claiming for school-based health services and related administrative activities in Indiana.

-- Medicaid Billing Tool Kit, 20th Edition – Updated December 2018 – The Tool Kit discusses Indiana Medicaid billing requirements for covered health-related services in a student’s IEP.
-It includes general billing guidelines for all IEP services, as well as coverage limitations, Medicaid provider qualifications and other billing details applicable to each type of Medicaid-covered IEP service.
+- Medicaid Billing Tool Kit, 22nd Edition – December 2020 – The Tool Kit discusses Indiana Medicaid billing requirements for covered health-related services in a student’s IEP.
+It includes general billing guidelines for all IEP-required medical services, as well as coverage limitations, Medicaid provider qualifications, and other billing details applicable to each type of Medicaid-covered IEP service.